Click on any item to navigate to that section.

 d) SIGNIFICANT SHAREHOLDERS

 NOTE: This section identifies structural relationships only.
-All risk findings in this report pertain exclusively to Anthropic PBC and not to related entities unless explicitly noted.
+All risk findings in this report pertain exclusively to NVIDIA Corporation and not to related entities unless explicitly noted.

 13a) Litigation & Legal Exposure